What Is Usability? Designing for Ease

 Workers discussing usability

 Imagine you’re a UX designer or UX researcher building a website.
 Can users easily find and browse product offerings despite never visiting the site before?
 Can they easily adjust items in their cart if they add something accidentally?
 Do customers leave the website feeling satisfied or confused and frustrated?
 These are some of the questions you’ll address by thinking about usability.
-Read on to learn more about what it is, why it's important, and how to measure it.
+Read on to learn more about what it is, why it's important for positive user experience, and how to measure it.

 What is usability?